timothypratley/power-turtle/resources/public/conj2017-slides.md

 ???

 And he said: What is all this?
-I just want to write Clojure.
+I want to learn Clojure, not this stuff.

 ---